serosgb/quasargram-pwa-todo-1/backend/README.md

 ``

 Notice:
+* Add the serviceAccountKey.json in the root path of this project.
+(Firebase)
 * Server is listening in the por 3080
 * You can use the [REST Client plugin for VS Code](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to test the endpoints located in the folder test-endpoints.